rromanotero/os_labs/2_HAL_and_Fonts/README.md

 ### Tasks
 Mimicking the solution demo:
-1. (6 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
+1. (8 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
+    - For full marks implement all letters and numbers (you can skip symbols).
-2. (2 pts) Get the fonts to scale up and down
+2. (2 pts) Get the fonts to scale up and down (as shown in the demo)

+Bonus
-3. (2 pts) Get hal_video_puts to start in from the top when reaching the end of the screen but not without first asking for "Enter to continue".
+3. (1 pts) Get hal_video_puts to start over from the top when reaching the end of the screen but not without first asking for "Enter to continue" in RED colour. (as shown in demo)

 HINT:
+    - Only edit hal_video.c, fonts.c, and fonts.h
+    - A font can be specified as a bitmap and you can have different sizes of bitmaps for different font sizes.
-    - If using lines for fonts, check [Bitmap/ Bresenham's line algorithm](https://rosettacode.org/wiki/Bitmap/Bresenham%27s_line_algorithm#C).
+    - Alternatively, you can use lines for fonts, check [Bitmap/ Bresenham's line algorithm](https://rosettacode.org/wiki/Bitmap/Bresenham%27s_line_algorithm#C).
-    - Attention to detail is important (not only on this, but in any complex enough software system).
-It's the difference between catastrophe and sleeping soundly.
+    - There's better methods for drawing resizable letters (feel free to use any).
-    - Break down problems into subproblems and solve them one at a time
+    - Break down problems into subproblems and those subproblems into subproblems, solve them one at a time
-    - Have a plan and test often
+    - Abstraction is useful in problem solving!
+For instance, create a Font type.

 ### Deliverables
+0. hal_video.c, fonts.c, and fonts.h
-1. A screenshot of the output (for task 1)
+1. A screenshot of the output (for task 1).
-2. A very short video of the output (for tasks 2 and 3)
-3. hal_video.c, hal.h, fonts.c, fonts.h
-(Do not write code anywhere else, or I won;t be able to test it)
+2. A few Screenshots showing text zooming in and out (for task 2).
+3. A few Screenshots showing text wrapping around to the beginning (for task 3 bonus)

 ### Resources on the WEB